rpt16-sdc-thecyclone/img_carousel/README.md

 * Issue with using Postgres COPY command in knex seed files
   > Addressed this issue in Sept 2020.
 Knex seeding was running slow, mostly due to the time it took to truncate a table with millions of rows and foreign key restraints.
 Adjusted how the old data was removed from the tables made seeding with Knex a viable option.
 However, Knex seeding still takes about 20% longer than running the same SQL commands with a postgres driver and no ORM.
 * Find a way to get seeding times under 10 min
   > Addressed this issue in Sept 2020.
 Times were greatly reduced, but have not hit the 10 min mark yet.
-Refactroing reduced data creation time from around 10 min to 2 min 30 seconds.
+Refactoring reduced data creation time from around 10 min to 2 min 30 seconds.
 Seeding times were reduced from around 23 min to 13 min.

 > Major things that I would like to come back and work on:
 * Finish server refactor for Cassandra: Remove knex and use Cassandra driver, refactor Models for new database